We're currently transitioning to the new health regions structure. Interim arrangements are in place.

 Health regions webinar series

-The health regions programme team is running a series of webinars in 2024.
-These webinars will provide an update on the implementation of health regions and focus on key objectives of the programme.
+The health regions programme team completed a series of webinars in 2024.
+These webinars provided an update on the implementation of health regions and focus on key objectives of the programme.

-Register for the next health regions webinar on Thursday 26 September
+Watch back the health regions webinar from Thursday 26 September on YouTube

 The first webinar in the series took place on Thursday 27 June.
 It included a focus on population-based planning.
 The webinar also covered: